prwhitegsf/OrderBook/README.md

 - for this project that includes timestamps, state changes, fill price, etc
 - but this where you'd include stuff we're not concerned about like duration, linking to a broker/ account id, etc

-Records are created at generation and added to the Record Depot ahead of order submission.
+Records are created at generation and added to the Record Depot before being submitted to the Orderbook.

 #### Record Depot